Hervian/safety-mirror/README.md

      exceptions (`boolean oneOrMoreExceptionsThrown = myDelegateInvocationResultInstance.isOneOrMoreExceptionsThrown()`).
   1. As always with Java Generics you must remember to add the diamond `<>` operator to the right hand side in order for the compiler to be able to correctly infer the generic type.
+  1. Be aware that the invoke method's parameters are all marked as `@NotNull`/`@Nonnull` and that this is enforced in the code:
+    You will get a NullPointerException if one or more of your parameters are null.
+This is an API decision that may (or may not) change once Project Valhalla is completed - it depends on what that project exactly involves.
+    The reason for this API decision is that the user might otherwise experience **unexpected** NPE's for some corner cases that involves autoboxing of primitive types.
+    Take the following example, and assume that the class called `MyClass` contains a static void method that has one *int* parameter.
+Then the following will compile just fine due to autoboxing:
+    `Delegate.With1ParamAndVoid<Integer> del = new Delegate.With1ParamAndVoid(MyClass::myMethod)`
+    This can cause an unexpected NullPointerException (i.e. a runtime exception) if the creator of the delegate invokes it with null (since `myMethod` accepts an int, and null cannot be turned into an int).
+    From the point of view of the Delegate this is perfectyl fine - it's generics specify Integer, which can be null.
+But when invoking the underlying method this would throw an NPE.
+To han

 Functions added to a delegate can be removed again, but be aware that a reference to the function is needed.